chef/chef-web-docs/chef_master/source/resource_remote_file.rst

 .. note:: Fetching files from the ``files/`` directory in a cookbook should be done with the **cookbook_file** resource.

+Changed in 12.4 to support Microsoft Windows UNC.

 Syntax
 =====================================================
 A **remote_file** resource block manages files by using files that exist remotely.
 For example, to write the home page for an Apache website: